 the main path and ignore any incoming sidetracks.
 It comes out on a road [N39°07'09" E023°42'55"

 turn left and stay on this road - passing the church of Ag Paraskevi - until the tarmac road veers right, where you take the dirt track on the left.

 Continue along this dirt track - ignoring any side inbound sidetracks - and after around a kilometre you come to a clearing with a smallholding and also Polemistra church on your right.

 track still ignoring any inbound sidetracks until you arrive at the main road which you cross to re-pick up your track opposite.

 Keep going on this track you eventually arrive at a goat station, pass round this heading towards the heliport and keep going until the track forks, take the righthand fork and shortly afterwards right again then continue until you come to the Agnontas-Stafilos main road.
 Turn left and head down along the coast into Stafilos (see walk 1).

 Our other items about Skopelos in Greece can be found via:

 Via our Resources Page

-there is a menu showing more of our travel websites covering holidays and tours of Cyprus, India, Cambodia, Thailand, Myanmar (Burma), Vietnam, Canary Islands and The Algarve.
-Also our many topics about England - walks on national trails and paths, 100s of church and wild flower photos, items about canals and rivers and The Thames Path.
+there is a menu showing more of our travel websites covering holidays and tours of Cyprusand India.
+Also our many topics about England - walks on national trails and paths, 100s of English wild flower photos, items about canals and rivers and The Thames Path.